-- 3. Find the equation of the line tangent to f at $x = \pi/4$ .
+- 3. Find the equation of the line tangent to f at x = a.
 Any computation that can be done with Sage should be evident in your worksheet! - 4.
-Combine the plots of both f and the line tangent to it over the interval given.
+Combine the plots of both f and the tangent line over the interval given.
 The curve for f should be black, and have a width of 2.
 The line should be blue, and have a width of 2. - 5.
-Create an animation with at least 8 frames that shows the approach of the secant line to the tangent line as $x \to \pi/4$ from the left.
+Create an animation with at least 8 frames that shows the approach of the secant line to the tangent line as $x \rightarrow a$ from the left.
 Reuse the plots of f and the tangent line from above.
 The secant lines should be red, and have a width of 1.
-You are free to choose any points you like for the secant, just so long as $x \to \pi/4$ from the left.
+You are free to choose any points you like for the secant, just so long as $x \rightarrow a$ from the left.
 When you are done, your animation should resemble the one on the course syllabus: for instance, the secant line should proceed back and forth, not just in one direction.